rocky/python-decompile-cfg/README.rst

 *decompile-cfg* translates Python bytecode back into equivalent Python source code.
 It accepts Python version 3.8 - 3.10 bytecode for now.

-For decompilation of older Python bytecode see decompyle3_ and uncomple6_.
+For decompilation of older Python bytecode, see decompyle3_ and uncomple6_.

 Why this?
 ---------

-Decompyle3 and uncompyle6 are awesome, but they still have a fundamental problem in the way it handles control flow.
-In the early days of Python when there was little optimization and code was generated in a very template-oriented way, figuring out control flow-structures could be done by simply looking at code patterns.
+Decompyle3 and uncompyle6 are awesome, but they still have a fundamental problem in the way they handle control flow.
+In the early days of Python, when there was little optimization and the code was generated in a very template-oriented way, figuring out control flow structures could be done by simply looking at code patterns.

-Over the years more code optimization, specifically around handling jumps has made it harder to support detecting control flow strictly from code patterns.
-This was noticed as far back as Python 2.4 (2004) but since this is a difficult problem, so far it hasn't been tackled in a satisfactory way.
+Over the years, more code optimization, specifically around handling jumps, has made it harder to support detecting control flow strictly from code patterns.
+This was noticed as far back as Python 2.4 (2004), but since this is a difficult problem, so far it hasn't been tackled in a satisfactory way.

-The initial attempt to fix to this problem was to add markers in the instruction stream, initially this was a ``COME_FROM`` instruction, and then use that in pattern detection.
+The initial attempt to fix this problem was to add markers in the instruction stream, initially this was a ``COME_FROM`` instruction, and then use that in pattern detection.

 Over the years, I've extended that to be more specific, so ``COME_FROM_LOOP`` and ``COME_FROM_WITH`` were added.
-And I added checks at grammar-reduce time to make try to make sure jumps match with supposed ``COME_FROM`` targets.
+And I added checks at grammar-reduce time to try to make sure jumps match with supposed ``COME_FROM`` targets.

-However all of this is complicated, not robust, has greatly slowed down deparsing and is not really tenable.
+However, all of this is complicated, not robust, and has greatly slowed down deparsing and is not really tenable.

 It is clear that even this isn't enough.
-Control flow needs to be addressed by using dominators which the python-control-flow_ project can give.
+Control flow needs to be addressed by using dominators, which the python-control-flow_ project can give.

 So far, this seems to hold promise of finally solving such problems.